 If you take the time to implement these three simple steps, you will find that you quickly get familiar with them and can spend more time writing!
 Remember, at the word processing stage, what your manuscript looks like doesn’t matter; it’s your content that is the focus!

-Then, once your book has gone through the editing process, PPG’s graphic design team will do interior formatting, with custom and ebook options, to create a professional, print-ready interior layout for publication.
+Then, once your book has gone through the editing process, Palmetto’s graphic design team will do interior formatting, with custom and ebook options, to create a professional, print-ready interior layout for publication.